All Episodes

 There's a hundred factors to it.

-And I don't care about taking seriously the opinion of somebody who is only on this show because he allows Alex to syndicate on his station and makes Alex a bunch of money.
+And I don't care about taking seriously the opinion of somebody who is only on this show because he does, he allows Alex to syndicate on his station and makes Alex a bunch of money.

 jordan holmes